Bob Forsch: Career

 Forsch made headlines during the 1987 National League Championship Series, which pitted the Cards against the San Francisco Giants.
 The Giants led the series after Game 2, owing in part to the batting prowess of outfielder Jeffrey Leonard, who scored nine runs and drove in five RBIs during the series.
 The Cardinal fans were enraged with Leonard's "one-flap down" routine of running the bases, and his "Cadillac" home run trot.
 While pitching to Leonard in the fifth inning, Forsch famously hit Leonard in the back with a fastball.
 This created a stir in the St. Louis press, which began calling Leonard "both flaps down".
 Forsch unconvincingly commented, "just trying to come inside".

 Forsch was 9–4 with a 3.73 ERA in 1988 when he was traded just before the waiver trade deadline to the Houston Astros, who were making a playoff push in the National League West.
 Forsch pitched poorly for the Astros, going 1–4 with a 6.51 ERA.
 Forsch re-signed with the Astros for 1989, and went 4–5 with a 5.32 ERA while splitting his time as a starter and relief pitcher.
 He retired after the season.

 Career stats

 Forsch was one of the better hitting pitchers of his era.
 He hit 12 career home runs, batted .308 (24-for-78) in 1975, won the inaugural Silver Slugger Award for NL pitchers in 1980 and a second Silver Slugger award in 1987.
 Forsch's no-hitters were the only two ever thrown at Busch Memorial Stadium.
-His 163 career wins with the Cardinals is the franchise's third highest total.
+His 163 career wins with the Cardinals is the franchise's fourth highest total.

 Personal life

 In 1971, while Forsch was playing at Cedar Rapids, he struck up a conversation with Mollie Jane Knaau at a local restaurant.
-They married in June of 1972.
+They married in June 1972.
 The couple had two daughters, Amy and Kristin.
 Forsch's first marriage ended in divorce after 30 years.
 He remarried thereafter to his second wife, Janice.